 An outdoor inspired diaper bag

 Kelty Diaper Bag for Outdoor Dads

 If you've spent any amount of time backpacking, you'll know the Kelty name.
 As a backpacker and camper, I've toted and trusted their equipment on treks and adventures for years.
 While shopping for a kid-carrying backpack, I noticed that Kelty produced their own diaper bag and it immediately went on my list.
-After perusing dozens of bags, it was on this model that my wife and I reached our compromise.
+After perusing dozens of bags, it was this model that my wife and I compromised on.

 This medium-sized bag holds enough baby gear for trips out without being so large that you need wheels to move it.
-In external appearance it is gender neutral and available in a couple of different colors.
+Its appearance is gender neutral and it's available in a couple of different colors.
 We picked the green but weren't too enthused with the color variation when it arrived; however, it kind of grew on us.